All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 Conclusion

-Obesity makes Your beloved German Shepherd suffers from several illnesses that can reduce their quality of life.
+Obesity makes your beloved German Shepherd suffer from several illnesses that can reduce their quality of life.
 Their muscle weight is not an issue.
-Your dog’s ideal weight is to have enough fat in their body and no more.
+Your dog’s ideal weight is to have enough fat in its body and no more.

 german shepherd overweight reduce your German shepherd Overweight